BCharash/PraiasPortugal/docs/design-journal.md

 To support this separation, the application stores the concepts independently.

-`beach-complexes.json` defines Beach Complexes and the Beaches that belong to each complex.

-`beaches.json` stores information about individual Beaches.
+Beach Complexes and Beaches are stored as separate entity sets linked by explicit relationships.
+The current implementation represents these using separate data files, but the separation is an architectural property rather than an implementation detail.

 This architecture separates relationships from entities, reduces duplication, and allows Beaches to evolve independently of Beach Complexes.